 The coronavirus pandemic has shown the vital role that science and research have in understanding the world we live in, and helping to develop sound policy and evidence-based decisions in the face of an unprecedented situation.

 Gender equality is critical to improved research and application.
 However, on average, only 30% of the world’s researchers are women, and women are still underrepresented as both students and employees in the fields of science, technology, engineering and mathematics.

-Join our webinar, which takes place from 11 am WIB (1pm AEST) on 16 July to:
+Our webinar, which took place from 10 am WIB (11 am WITA, 1pm AEST) on 16 July, aimed to:

-- Meet women who are clearing the path and providing inspiration,
+- Introduce women who are clearing the path and providing inspiration,

 - Learn how to overcome challenges in STEM fields; and